HLPP vs Term Life Insurance Plan

 However, with the increasing property prices each day, it is becoming extremely difficult to fulfill this basic need.
 One way to battle this dilemma is availing of a home loan.
 However, life is not free of its uncertainties, and hence many lenders offer home loan protection plans to help an individual or his family to repay the loan in case of any unexpected occurrences.

-However, many people would say that term plans offer the same protection, right?
+However, many people would say that term insurance plans offer the same protection, right?
 Let’s discuss this in detail and try to understand the nuances of the two plans.

 What is HLPP?